 Let’s take a deeper look at each step.

-Step 1: Create an Actionable Plan with a Readiness Assessment
+Step 1: Create an Actionable Plan Using the 7 Principles of the GDPR

 The GDPR sets out seven key principles which should be at the core of your approach for personal data processing:

 - Lawfulness, fairness, and transparency – There should be a lawful basis for each processing activity.
 The data processing is not in a way that is unexpected, and the data subject is informed of the processing.